-How does the Disney Vacation Club Work?
+How Does the Disney Vacation Club Work?

 The Disney Vacation club operates on a points system.
-You purchase a certain number of points – a one-time buy – and then you use them at DVC resorts.
-If you purchase your points directly from Disney (or if you purchased resale points prior to March 21, 2011) you can also use those points at Disney Resort Hotels in California, Florida, France, Hong Kong, Japan, the Disney Cruise Line, and other non-Disney vacations.
+You purchase a certain number of points – a one-time buy – and then use them at DVC resorts.
+If you purchase points directly from Disney (or if you purchased resale points prior to March 21, 2011) you can also use those points at Disney Resort Hotels in California, Florida, France, Hong Kong, Japan, the Disney Cruise Line, and other non-theme-park vacations.

 You can buy out someone else’s DVC membership – which also means that if it ends up not being a fit for you, you can sell it – but to get the very best of the perks, it’s best to buy directly from Disney.

-We are new (just over a year) DVC members and, while we appreciate the flexibility, we’re seeing that the most bang for our buck is using our points toward trips at actual DVC properties at Walt Disney World.
-Our family just booked a cruise with Disney (woot woot!).
-It was tempting to use some of our points to shave some pennies off our travel costs, but it isn’t a good idea to use points for a cruise.
-I haven’t researched using your DVC points for Adventures by Disney but I think it would probably be similar to cruises.
-Probably not a smart use of your points.
+We are newish DVC members and, while we appreciate the flexibility, we’re seeing that the most bang for our buck is using our points toward trips at actual DVC properties at Walt Disney World.
+We recently took a Disney Cruise and although it was tempting to use some of our points to shave some pennies off our travel costs, we decided it wasn’t the best fit for us to use our points on the cruise.

-How much does the Disney Vacation Club Cost?
+How Much Does the Disney Vacation Club Cost?

 It’s expensive.
 A DVC purchase is a major one and an investment for your future.
 You’re buying your family vacations for the next 50 years.
 You purchase a set amount of points to use in a calendar year.
-The minimum amount of points you can purchase is 160 and the max is 2,000.
-We bought 250 points and our total investment was about $40K.
-We purchased on board a Disney Cruise and their were some incentives to purchase on the ship.
+The minimum number of points you can buy is 160 and the max is 2,000.
+We bought 250 points and our total investment was about $40,000.
+We purchased while aboard a Disney Cruise and there were some incentives to purchase on the ship.

-We had to pay a down payment and we financed the rest.
+We had to pay a down payment and financed the rest.
 You’re looking at an initial cost of about 10 percent of your purchase price to buy-in.
 We used a credit card and loaded up on miles.
 We currently pay about $500 per month for our membership and resort fees.
 The upside is that no money changes hands when we stay at Disney World.
-We book our room through the Disney Vacation Club – members will have access to a special portal to book their rooms – and not the “regular way.”
+We book our room through the Disney Vacation Club – members have access to a special portal to book their rooms – and not the “regular way.”
 Our vacations are pre-paid…we just have to take them.

 Is the Disney Vacation Club Worth It?